-Overall, we find no evidence that potential patients would on the whole perceive DTs to be providing second-tier care.
-Indeed, consistent with past findings, those with perceived need or lack of access are actually more likely to be comortable with the idea.
-Additionally, to the extent that comfort with certain treatments is qualified, it should be noted that when NPs and PAs were first introduced in the UK and the United States, the public was also unsure about receiving certain treatments from those unknown practitioners.
-Comparing the opinions of potential DT patients in the United States to early opinions toward DTs in the UK, or NPs and PAs here, provides insight into how US feelings about DTs might be expected to evolve.
+Overall, we find no evidence that potential patients would perceive DTs to be providing second-tier care.
+Indeed, consistent with past findings, those with perceived need or lack of access are actually more likely to be comfortable with the idea.
+Additionally, to the extent that comfort with certain treatments is qualified, it should be noted that when NPs and PAs were first introduced in the UK and the US, the public was also unsure about receiving certain treatments from those unknown practitioners.
+Comparing the opinions of potential DT patients in the US to early opinions toward DTs in the UK, or NPs and PAs here, provides insight into how US feelings about DTs might be expected to evolve.
 In as much as our findings tend to mirror those of earlier studies, if such practitioners were to become commonplace, current reservations will likely be reduced.
-This will particularly be the case if US dentists gain comfort with the idea, and evidence suggests that with familiarity, doctors' opinions do evolve^{3,42}.
-Trust in a primary care provider has been shown to impact views on the acceptability of care from other members of the medical team^{18,41}.
-Similarly, 2 of 3 of those respondents in our study expressing reservations with DTs felt that being told by their dentist that a DT could do the work could lead them to reconsider.
-If, on the other hand, opponents of this workforce model - including, at the moment, most state dental organizations and the American Dental Association, although not the American Association of Public Health Dentistry - continue to argue, despite evidence to the contrary^{2,3}, that the addition of mid-level providers to the US dental workforce will create a 'twotiered' system of care^{29,43}, public doubt may develop where it otherwise did not exist.
+This will particularly be the case if US dentists gain comfort with the idea, and evidence suggests that with familiarity, doctors' opinions do evolve .
+Trust in a primary care provider has been shown to impact views on the acceptability of care from other members of the medical team .
+Similarly, 2/3 of those respondents in our study expressing reservations with DTs felt that being told by their dentist that a DT could do the work could lead them to reconsider.
+If, on the other hand, opponents of this workforce model - including, at the moment, most state dental organizations and the American Dental Association, though not the American Association of Public Health Dentistry - continue to argue, despite evidence to the contrary , that the addition of mid-level providers to the US dental workforce will create a "two-tiered" system of care , public doubt may develop where it otherwise did not exist.

-The fact that so many in the United States lack access to oral health care creates serious social and public health problems.
+The fact that so many in the US lack access to oral health care creates serious social and public health problems.
 In addition to the suffering of those in need, society pays a heavy price in the form of children's learning, adults' work, misuse of hospital emergency services, worsened health outcomes, and increased medical expenses.
 Increasing the total number of dental providers, and more efficiently utilizing the time of highly trained physicians and dentists, are key components of most strategies to reduce barriers to care.
-To this end, 11 American states are currently exploring legislation for a dental hygiene-based mid-level oral health workforce1.
-The current study begins to suggest that potential patients, especially those who are lacking regular care, have a significant potential to embrace this new type of provider.
+To this end, 11 American states are currently exploring legislation for a dental hygiene-based mid-level oral health workforce .
+The current study begins to suggest that the public, especially those who are lacking regular care, has a significant potential to embrace this new type of provider.